 1. A heavy-duty blender: I saved up for my Vitamix because yes it’s a major purchase.
 I use it everyday.
 It can literally grind anything.
 I use it for smoothies, to make flours and almond milk, for salad dressings, ice cream and soups.
 Other comparable brands are Blendtec, Ninja, Kitchen-Aid, Cuisinart and Breville.

 4. A slow cooker: For those cold, busy winters.
-There’s nothing better that coming through the door after work and smelling a delicious hot whole foods meal that’s ready to eat.
+There’s nothing better that coming through the door after work and smelling a delicious, hot, healthy meal that’s ready to eat.
 Almost any combination of animal protein and veggies can be thrown in before work.
 A variety of sizes are available.

 5. A vegetable steamer: One of the first extra gadgets I added to my kitchen.
-If you get one with 3 tiers you can cook a few different veggies and steam your fish or chicken in the bottom compartment.
-A whole foods meal cooked all in the same appliance.
-No pot or pan to be found.
+If you get one with three tiers you can cook a few different veggies and steam your fish or chicken in the bottom compartment.
+A whole meal cooked all in the same appliance.
+No pots or pans to be found.

 Other key ingredients

-Your whole foods pantry will already be stocked with fresh produce, meat, poultry, eggs, seeds, nuts and nut butters, coconut oil, olive oil and a few canned products like sardines, maybe some beans, and tomatoes.
+Your healthy pantry will already be stocked with fresh fruits and veggies, meat, poultry, eggs, seeds, nuts and nut butters, coconut oil, olive oil and a few canned products like sardines, maybe some beans and tomatoes.
 To round out your recipes and make satisfying, tasty, meals I always have a few extras on my grocery list.

-Here are five other ingredients I recommend having on hand for some extra taste, variety and seasoning your whole food meals:
+Here are five other ingredients I recommend having on hand for some extra taste, variety and seasoning to your meals:

 3. Coconut or soy aminos: Cutting out gluten and sugar means most soy sauces and bottled dressings and sauces are are gone.
 So whether its soy or coconut aminos, both can add some nice salty flavour to your marinades, stir frys, dressings, dips and sauces.
 Can be found in the natural food section of your grocery or health food store.

-5. Almond flour: For grain free baking this is the number one flour alternative I go to.
-Bob’s Red Mill is the brand I choose for muffins, cookies, brownies & cakes.
+5. Almond flour: For grain-free baking this is the number one flour alternative I use.
+Bob’s Red Mill is the brand I choose for muffins, cookies, brownies and cakes.